-The auspicious Ahoi Ashtami Vrat, Puja or Ahoi-Athen fast is observed for blessings of Hoi Ma by mothers, in North India on a specific Kartik Krishna Paksha Ashtami or Krishnashtami from dawn to dusk, till the first star is sighted in the evening.
+The auspicious Ahoi Ashtami Vrat, Hoi Puja, or Ahoi-Athen Vrat (fast) is observed for the blessings of Hoi Ma by the mothers, in Northern India on a Kartik Krishna Paksha Ashtami from dawn to dusk, till the first star is sighted in the evening.

-Mothers observe fast, dedicate to Hoi Ma for safety, long life, prosperity and well-being of their children.
+Mothers observe this difficult fast and dedicate themselves to Hoi Ma for the safety, long life, prosperity, and well-being of their children.

-This fast was kept by only mothers of the sons, in the past.
-Married women who are facing child-related problems for a long time, such as delay in conceiving, repeated miscarriage, also perform Puja on Ahoi Ashtami for fulfilling their desires.
+This fast was kept by only mothers of sons, in the past.
+Now, married women who are facing delay in conceiving, or repeated miscarriage, also perform Puja on Ahoi Ashtami.

-Date or Muhurat for Ahoi-Athen or Ahoi Ashtami Vrat, Puja 2020
+Date or Muhurat for Ahoi-Athen or Ahoi Ashtami Vrat, 2023

-It falls generally four days after Karwa Chauth and seven days before the auspicious Diwali festival, which means Ahoi Ashtami Vrat and Diwali are celebrated on the same weekday (Var).
+It falls generally four days after Karwa Chauth and seven days before the auspicious Diwali festival.
+This means Ahoi Ashtami Vrat and Diwali fall on the same weekday (Var).

 Method of Ahoi Athen/ Hoi Ma Puja or Ahoi Ashtami Vrat, Puja

 In some traditional Indian families, making a garland of silver, for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver annually, on Ahoi Ashtami.

 It is a part of an important tradition.
 It can be worn on the neck as a silver chain or necklace.